 Financing costs are a good indicator of the financial pressure that corporations face.
 Actually, almost all countries' corporations seem to face lower financial pressure these days (Figure 3).
-For the majority of the countries, in 2019, the third quartile of financing cost was lower than the median in 2007.
-These data show that, overall, in 2019 companies were financially much stronger than in 2007, and therefore much more equipped to face crisis.
+For the majority of the presented countries, in 2019, the third quartile of financing cost was lower than the median in 2007.
+So regarding financial pressure corporations were in a more comfortable situation in 2019 than in 2007.